Wreck of the Titanic: Jack Grimm's expeditions, 1980–1983

-In July 1983, Grimm went back a third time with Ryan aboard the research vessel Robert D. Conrad.
+In July 1983, Grimm joined Ryan aboard the research vessel Robert D. Conrad.
 Nothing was found and bad weather brought an early end to the expedition.
-The Sea MARC passed over the Titanic but had failed to detect it, while Deep Tow passed within 1+1/2 nmi of the wreck.
+Although they did not know it, the Sea MARC had passed over the Titanic but failed to detect it, while Deep Tow had passed within 1+1/2 nmi of the wreck.

-Discovery
+Discovery (1985)

-D. Michael Harris and Jack Grimm had failed to find the Titanic but their expeditions did succeed in producing fairly detailed mapping of the area in which the ship had sunk.
-It was clear that the position given in the Titanic's distress signals was inaccurate, which was a major expedition difficulty because it increased the search area's already-expansive size.
-Despite the failure of his 1977 expedition, Robert Ballard had not given up hope and devised new technologies and a new search strategy to tackle the problem.
+Harris and Grimm's expeditions produced detailed mapping of the area in which the Titanic sank.
+It was clear that the position given in the Titanic's distress signals was inaccurate, which increased the search area's already expansive size.
+Ballard had not given up hope and devised new technologies and a new search strategy.
 The new technology was a system called Argo / Jason.
 This consisted of a remotely controlled deep-sea vehicle called Argo, equipped with sonar and cameras and towed behind a ship, with a robot called Jason tethered to it that could roam the sea floor, take close-up images and gather specimens.
-The images from the system would be transmitted back to a control room on the towing vessel where they could be assessed immediately.
-Although it was designed for scientific purposes, it also had important military applications and the United States Navy agreed to sponsor the system's development, on condition that it was to be used to carry out a number of programmes—many still classified—for the Navy.
+The images from the system would be transmitted to a control room on the towing vessel where they could be assessed immediately.
+Although it was designed for scientific purposes, it also had military applications and the United States Navy agreed to sponsor the system's development, on condition that it was to be used to carry out a number of programmes – many still classified – for the Navy.

 The Navy commissioned Ballard and his team to carry out a month-long expedition every year for four years, to keep Argo / Jason in good working condition.
 It agreed to Ballard's proposal to use some of the time to search for the Titanic once the Navy's objectives had been met; the search would provide an ideal opportunity to test Argo / Jason.
 In 1984 the Navy sent Ballard and Argo to map the wrecks of the sunken nuclear submarines USS Thresher and USS Scorpion, lost in the North Atlantic at depths of up to 9800 ft.
-The expedition found the submarines and made an important discovery.
+The expedition found the submarines and made an important discovery about how shipwrecks behave as they sink.
 As Thresher and Scorpion sank, debris spilled out from them across a wide area of the seabed and was sorted by the currents, so that light debris drifted furthest away from the site of the sinking.
-This "debris field" was far larger than the wrecks themselves.
+This debris field was far larger than the wrecks themselves.
 By following the comet-like trail of debris, the main pieces of wreckage could be found.